aurelienpierreeng/VirtualSecretary/README.md

 It comes with a large range of example filters that can be used as-is or as templates, including a ready-to-use anti-spam system using IP blacklist/whitelist and neural network AI that can be trained against your own spam box.

+The functionnal logic is very similar to the one of [IFTTT](https://ifttt.com/explore/new_to_ifttt), plus the whole Python ecosystem to extend actions, minus the toy GUI, without the anxiety of SaaS (shit as a software) owned by some company that may go out of business or extinct the product (wink wink [Yahoo!
+Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)).

 ## How it works

 The `main.py` scripts needs to be called with the path to a configuration directory, like `python main.py ~/secretary/config process`.
 Say you have 2 email addresses, `me@domain.com` and `pro@domain.com`, you need to create a folder for each email plus one `common` folder in your `config` directory.
 Then populate them with your filters, named like `00-protocol-filter.py` and your credentials into a `settings.ini` configuration file.
 This gives you :